piotrb/tronxy_x5sa_voron/README.md

 # Notes:

-Notes of Skirt:
+## Notes of Skirt

 * Depth is 10mm less .. which means I may have to use the 300mm spec side skirts .. and find a way to patch the gap ..
 * Width is 20mm more .. which means I will have to use the 350mm spec front/back center pieces, but stretch them by 20mm

-Notes for XY:
+## Notes for XY

+I'm making up a few names ..
+I should look up what the voron folks call them in the CAD :)

+`Cross-bar` - the horizontal beams along which the XY gantry moves (x2) `Back Bar` - the short piece of extrusion in the back where the AB motors are mounted

-Cross-bar length:	420mm
+* Cross-bar length: 420mm
-Back Bar length	360mm
+* Back Bar length: 360mm

-The depth of the cross bar seems to be ~105mm in the tident CAD So I'd lose that from the max print size .. but I guess that's ok ..
+The depth of the cross bar seems to be ~105mm in the tident CAD ..
+So I'd lose that from the max print size .. but I guess that's ok ..

 ah the AB mounts will have to be redesigned .. they need to make room for the 2040 extrusion

-Trident Z Frame:
+## Trident Z Frame

+`X Beam` - the long extrusion along the front of the bed `Y Bar` - the short extrusion from the X Beam towards the back rail

-X Beam	490
+X Beam lengh: 490mm
-Y Bar	202	cut an extra 20mm since the tronxy frame uses 2040 along its depth Trident Y Bar Length	232
-Tridemt Y Bar Space	238
+Y Bar: 202mm

-1.8 Z Frame:
+## 1.8 Z Frame
-this uses 2 X beams	490	(same size as trident, just 2x) and 2 Y Bars		the CAD has this at 150mm .. at least for the 250mm model ..
+this uses 2 `X Beams`: 490mm (same size as trident, just 2x) and 2 `Y Bars`: the CAD has this at 150mm .. at least for the 250mm model ..
-		this is based on the guide rail spacing too .. generaly seems like a  more finicky setup y-bar length	200
+Y Bar length: 200mm

-Z Rails:
+## Trident Z Rails
-Frame Z Inner Height	530
+Frame Z Inner Height: 530
-Without the upper section (and its extrusion)	405	ok so I'd need 3x 400mm rails		-- at spool3d that's ~$122.09
+Without the upper section (and its extrusion): 405 mm ok so I'd need 3x 400mm rails for the full Trident setup -- at spool3d that's ~$122.09